 If you have one of the 3.3v modules, all that needs to be done is to replace the 7805 with a 3.3v regulator.
 The PIC will happily run at 3.3v and it doesn't control anything but the DDS module, so no other interfacing problems.

 Once you have built the unit, it really should be calibrated before you fit it into anything.
 Calibration requires the use of an accurate frequency counter with 1Hz resolution and is used to adjust the "OSC" values in software to correct for off frequency Xtals on the DDS modules.
-Calibration requires the use of momentary push buttons connected to inputs 1 & 2 and an on/off switch connected to input 3.
-Connect the frequency counter to the output of the unit and turn the switch connected to input 3 ON.
-Do not turn it off until calibration is complete.
+Note that the calibration routine can only be entered at power up.
+Connect the frequency counter to the output of the unit and turn the switch connected to input 3 ON (or jumper the pcb pins).
+Do not turn it off or remove the jumper until calibration is complete.
 Apply power.
 The frequency counter should show a frequency somewhere in the vicinity of the calibration value put into the software.
 Go away and have a cup of coffee, maybe a biscuit or 2 or what ever your choice.
 Once you have left the unit to run for a minimum of fifteen minutes, then continue.
 Or in other words, give it time to warm up before doing any adjustments.
-Push either the UP or DOWN button as is required to change the frequency so that it becomes your calibration value.
-There is approximately a 1/3 second delay between each frequency change step.
+Push and hold either the UP or DOWN button as is required to change the frequency so that it becomes your calibration value.
+There is approximately a 200mS delay between each frequency change step.
+Because the frequency steps used in the calibration routine are very small, it may take a few moments before you see any changes in the displayed frequency.
 Release the button when you have reached the CAL frequency.
-You can now turn the CAL switch OFF.
+You can now turn the CAL switch OFF or remove the jumper.
 This will save the new computed "OSC" values into EEPROM and the unit will now be functional.
+If you find that you have not quite correctly set the calibration, you can follow the steps above again to perform another calibration (there is no need to reprogram the PIC as was required by previous versions).
 At this point, you can remove power and fit it into what ever it is you are going to use it in.